-- respecting oneself, others and the school facility; - engaging in responsible behaviour in all learning and school activities (attending classes regularly, being prepared for class, completing all assignments, and using good manners and common sense); - helping to ensure the school environment is a safe, caring place for all to learn: - informing an adult of an unsafe individual, behaviour, or situation; - modeling respectful and responsible behaviour at school, in the community, and while acting as a school ambassador; - practicing 'Ethics of Information Use' (see 'Intellectual Dishonesty') by always citing research sources (text, sound, graphics, video, etc.); - dressing appropriately for the school learning environment that is respectful of oneself and others; - adhering to SD43's "Digital Responsibility for Students AP140-2"; - appropriate and responsible use of network and internet on or off campus; - students shall not discriminate against others on the basis of any accommodation, service or facility customarily available to the public because of the Indigenous identity, race, colour, ancestry, place of origin, marital status, family status, age, religion, sex or sexual orientation, or physical or mental disability, or for any other reason set out in the Human Rights Code of British Columbia (Section 7 and 8), nor shall a student publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the basis of any such grounds; - students may be subject to discipline under the school and/or District Code of Conduct for any conduct which has the effect of negatively impacting the school environment, whether that conduct occurs on or off School District property, at a school sponsored function or activity, or otherwise.
+- respecting oneself, others and the school facility - engaging in responsible behaviour in all learning and school activities (attending classes regularly, being prepared for class, completing all assignments, and using good manners and common sense) - helping to ensure the school environment is a safe, caring place for all to learn - informing an adult of an unsafe individual, behaviour, or situation - modeling respectful and responsible behaviour at school, in the community, and while acting as a school ambassador - practicing 'Ethics of Information Use' (see 'Intellectual Dishonesty') by always citing research sources: text, sound, graphics, video, etc. - dressing appropriately for the school learning environment that is respectful of oneself and others - any use of personal digital devices at school is subject to all expectations for conduct and use of technology, including AP 140.2 Digital Responsibility for Students: Appropriate and responsible use of network and internet on or off campus - all cellular phones or similar personal communication devices are to be appropriately stored during class time.
+Digital devices of any kind are only to be used at the discretion of the teacher when identified as appropriate for students' learning environment or because of unique circumstances - students shall not discriminate against others on the basis of any accommodation, service or facility customarily available to the public because of the Indigenous identity, race, colour, ancestry, place of origin, marital status, family status, age, religion, sex or sexual orientation, or physical or mental disability, or for any other reason set out in the Human Rights Code of British Columbia (Section 7 and 8), nor shall a student publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the basis of any such grounds; - students may be subject to discipline under the school and/or District Code of Conduct for any conduct which has the effect of negatively impacting the school environment, whether that conduct occurs on or off School District property, at a school sponsored function or activity, or otherwise.

-Unacceptable conduct, demonstrated by behaviours that:
+Unacceptable conduct is demonstrated by behaviours that:

-- interfere with the learning and teaching environment of any school member; - create an unsafe or dangerous learning environment;

-- demonstrate a lack of caring for oneself, others and/or the school community: - negatively impact the school environment; - demonstrate bullying, harassment, intimidation or exclusion (physical or verbal bullying such as putdowns, name calling, gestures or actions; discriminatory behaviours such as verbal, written or gestured comments regarding a person's race, colour, ancestry, place of origin, political beliefs, religion, physical or mental disability, gender, sexual orientation, physical appearance or health);
+- interfere with the learning and teaching environment of any school community member - create an unsafe or dangerous learning environment - demonstrate a lack of caring for oneself, others and/or the school community - negatively impact the school environment - demonstrate bullying; harassment; intimidation or exclusion; physical or verbal bullying such as putdowns, name calling, gestures or actions; and discriminatory behaviours such as verbal, written or gestured comments regarding a person's race, colour, ancestry, place of origin, political beliefs, religion, physical or mental disability, gender, sexual orientation, physical appearance or health.

-All people have the right to not be touched, teased or humiliated through or by means of:
+All people have the right to not be touched, teased, or humiliated through or by means of:

-- acts of unkind words or hurtful behaviours towards others; bullying, harassment or intimidation; physical violence or assault; retribution towards someone who 'reported' unsafe or violent incidents; - inappropriate or misuse of network or internet (i.e. Facebook, 'X' (formerly Twitter), Instagram, Snapchat, or other social media sites, etc.) in a hurtful manner on or off campus; - use of banned substances such as all tobacco products (including cigarettes, electronic cigarettes, vaporizers, chewing tobacco) and alcohol on campus; - illegal acts, such as possession or use of a weapon; possession, use, or trafficking of illegal chemicals, drugs or restricted substances; theft of school or other's property; vandalism to school or other's property; - illegal acts, such as gambling for money, goods, services or any other items (note: playing card games or other activities are acceptable without gambling for money, goods or service, etc.)
+- acts of unkind words or hurtful behaviours; bullying, harassment, or intimidation; physical violence or assault; retribution towards someone who 'reported' unsafe or violent incidents - inappropriate or misuse of network or internet (Facebook, 'X' (formerly Twitter), Instagram, Snapchat, Tik Tok and/or other social media sites) in a hurtful manner on or off campus - use of banned substances, including all tobacco products (cigarettes, electronic cigarettes, vaporizers, chewing tobacco) and alcohol on campus - illegal acts, such as possession or use of a weapon; possession, use, or trafficking of illegal chemicals, drugs or restricted substances; theft of school or other's property; vandalism to school or other's property - illegal acts, such as gambling for money, goods, services, or any other items (note: playing card games or other activities are acceptable without gambling for money, goods or services, etc.)